Wonder if your homeschool (and you) could benefit from deschooling?

 Have you decided to start homeschooling?
-If you’re like many new homeschool families, this process involves making the transition from public school to homeschool life.
+If you’re like many new homeschool families, this process involves making the transition from public school (or private school) to homeschool life.
 For both kids and parents!

 What if I told you there’s another option?